Worlding Sanctuary

 Abstract

-My PhD thesis centres the shared life-worlds of human and nonhuman animals within farm animal sanctuaries as a means to understand and re-imagine multispecies relations.
+Farm animal sanctuaries represent shared life-worlds between the human and nonhuman animal inhabitants.
 With a focus on the co-creation of sanctuary spaces and practices as acts of worlding and world-building, this paper presents a case study of the challenges and opportunities that arise when combining ethnography and creative practice.
 Beginning with a cultural analysis of farm sanctuary memoirs, I situate my local project within global narratives.
-Then I describe my experience doing short-term ethnographic fieldwork and its relation to my creative practice.
-Comparing and contrasting this with the anthropological literature on animal sanctuaries, I argue that a purposeful entanglement of multispecies ethnography and speculative narrative offers a unique way to not just understand multispecies relations but to also imagine new life-worlds.
+Then, I describe my short-term ethnographic fieldwork experience and its relation to my creative practice.
+The final section of this article outlines the beginning of my shift from ethnographic inquiry into speculative narrative and provides an example of my creative work.
+Comparing and contrasting this with the anthropological literature on animal sanctuaries, I argue that a purposeful entanglement of multispecies ethnography and speculative narrative offers a unique way not just to understand multispecies relations but also to imagine new life-worlds.

 References